 2. Black Mollies

-Black mollies are cute looking tiny fishes that are a really great choice for being placed in small fish tanks as fish that eat algae.
-Black mollies don’t actually have a great appetite.
+Black mollies are cute looking tiny fishes that are an excellent choice for being placed in small fish tanks as fish that eat algae.
+Black mollies don’t have a great appetite.
 However, since they readily eat up all kinds of algae, they are good enough for a small fish tank.
 If the stones and live plants in your fish tank have algae, count on those tiny black mollies to do their job.
 However, you should not solely depend on these little ones to eat all the algae as they are just small freshwater algae eaters.

 Black mollies get along well with Guppies, Swordtails, Platys, Endlers, Minnows, Gourami fishes, and other kinds of mollies.